How to Get Rid of Slugs and Snails without Poison or Salt!

 • Accompany your pets outside to make sure they don’t get into the beer.

-And there you have it, a natural and fairly simple solution to a slimy garden problem no matter where you live.
+This is a natural and fairly simple solution to a slimy garden problem no matter where you live.
 Good luck and let me know how it works out for you.